omarryhan/flask-stateless-auth/README.md

     - `error.full_msg`: Error msg + type
     - The developer can then decide how to handle each error seperately by controlling the info they would want to give out to the api client.

 4. It is recommended that you raise a StatelessAuthError in case a token or a user cannot be loaded.
-However, you can still return None and FlaskStatelessAuth will return a generic error message and code.
+However, you can still return `None` and FlaskStatelessAuth will return a generic error message and code.

-5. Your user model must have a `is_active` property which returns a boolean.

-6. Yout token model must have a `is_expired()` method that takes a request's `auth_type` (e.g. 'bearer') and `token_type` (e.g. 'access' or 'refresh').
+5. Your token model must have an `is_expired()` method that takes a request's `auth_type` (e.g. 'bearer') and `token_type` (e.g. 'access' or 'refresh') and returns a boolean.

+6. Your user model must have an `is_active` property that returns a boolean.

-7. If you don't want to implement point `5.` and `6.` then you can simply make your user and token models inherit from the `UserMixin` and `TokenMixin` mixins respecitvely.
+7. If you don't want to implement point `5.` and `6.` then you can simply make your token and user models inherit from the `TokenMixin` and `UserMixin` mixins respecitvely.

-## API

-- StatelessAuthManager
-- StatelessAuthError
-- current_stateless_user
-- token_required()
-- TokenMixin
-- UserMixin

 ## Installation